Vaping In Middle School – The Issues and The Best Ways To Fix Them

 them on the risks.
 But doing all they can to ensure the above areas are covered will go a long

-way to stamping out vaping habits.
+way to stamp out vaping habits.

 Let’s take a look at what middle schools can do to tackle the problem of vaping on their